Database administrator, Kaiwhakahaere pātengi raraunga

 Tasks

-- Develop computer or information security policies or procedures.
+- create computer system security policies

-- Write computer programming code.
+- write computer programming code

 You usually need experience and a qualification to become a database administrator.